cysouw/diathesis/text/c07_reflexive.md

 Table: German reflexive pronouns {#tbl:reflexive-pronouns}

+The difference between a dative and an accusative reflexive pronoun is only visible in the 1st and 2nd person singular.
 The accusative *sich* is much more common than the dative *sich*.
 There seems to be a very strong tendency (though not without exceptions) for the dative reflexive pronoun only to be possible when there is a further accusative argument present in the sentence.
 Further, the dative reflexive pronoun does not occur in any of the diatheses discussed in this chapter.
-All non-role marking uses of *sich* are in the accusative.
+All non-self-inflicting uses of *sich* are in the accusative.

 ### Coreference always with nominative

-The pronoun *sich* always refers to the nominative subject [@next a], except in some situations after another diathesis [@next b] or other light verbs:
+The pronoun *sich* always refers to the nominative subject [@next a], except in some situations embedded inside another diathesis [@next b] or light-verb construction.

 ::: ex
 a.
 Ich wasche mich.